geschke/goar-components-docs/docs/index.md

 # goar-components

+## THIS IS A TEST ONLY!
+PLEASE BE PATIENT FOR FINAL PUBLISHED VERSION!

 ## Introduction

 Welcome to `goar-components`, a small Vue.js component library that originated from practical needs in a larger project.